 |

-Dietes grandiflora 'Variegata' (Striped Fortnight Lily) - This variegated form has leaves that are a dull green with creamy-yellow marginal stripes.
+Dietes grandiflora 'Variegata' (Striped Fortnight Lily) - This evergreen rhizomatous perennial produces clumps of long, upright narrow leaves that reach 4 feet tall.
+This variegated form has leaves that are a dull green with creamy-yellow marginal stripes.
 Other growth habits are the same as the species.
-This evergreen perennial produces clumps of long, upright narrow leaves that reach 4 feet tall.
-The flowers rise above the foliage and have outer white petals with a golden area near the base and the inner petals are white flecked with brown at the base.
-The inner most petal like structures, called style branches are violet colored.
-Flowers year round in coastal southern California gardens with individual flower lasting only one day, but are quickly followed by new flowers.
-Flushes of flowers appear on roughly a two week cycle which has given this plant its common name of fortnight lily.
-The fortnight lily is very drought tolerant in shade but can also be grown in full sun with regular to occasional irrigation.
-Seems to bloom best with regular watering.
-A good container plant or use in mass plantings or as a solitary accent clump.
-Hardy to 15 degrees F.
+It produces clumps of long, upright narrow leaves that reach 4 feet tall with flowers that rise above the foliage on erect slender stems and having outer white petals with a golden area near the base and the inner petals are white, flecked with brown at the base.
+The inner most petal-like structures, called style branches are violet colored.
+Flowers year round in coastal southern California gardens with individual flower lasting only a few days and are quickly followed by new flowers.
+Flushes of flowers appear on roughly a two-week cycle which has given this plant its common name of fortnight lily.

 |